-Adelina Ong has been active in Singapore’s theatre scene since 1997.
-She was a founding member of SRT’s Young Company and volunteered as its youth company manager from 1998 – 2001.
-Adelina has acted widely on stage and television and was nominated for Best Newcomer at the inaugural Life!
-Theatre Awards for her role in Postcards from Persephone (2000) which she also co-produced.
-Adelina also co-organised interdisciplinary festivals such as the digital film project Digital Compassion 02 (2002) and Pulp (2003) which focused on collaborations between so-called ‘classical’ expressions (that were recognised as art) and street art.
-In creating opportunities for sincere dialogue through collaborations, Pulp sought to change the way that street art was perceived and recognise the skill, passion and dedication that street artists invest in their art.
+I have been active in Singapore’s theatre scene since 1997.
+I was a founding member of SRT’s Young Company and volunteered as its youth company manager from 1998 – 2001.
+I acted widely on stage and television and was nominated for Best Newcomer at the inaugural Life!
+Theatre Awards for playing nine roles in Postcards from Persephone (2000) which I also co-produced.
+I also co-organised interdisciplinary festivals such as the digital film project Digital Compassion 02 (2002) and Pulp (2003) which focused on collaborations between so-called ‘classical’ expressions (that were recognised as art) and street art.
+In creating opportunities for sincere dialogue through these collaborations, Pulp sought to change the way that street art was perceived and recognise the skill, passion and dedication that street artists invest in their art.
 A selection of productions and performances undertaken is highlighted at this link.

 In 2004, she was honoured to be one of fifty international female theatre practitioners selected to participate in TRANSIT IV: Roots – an international theatre festival in Holstebro, Denmark.